pegvin/bread/README.md

 ## Features
 - Install from the GitHub Releases
+- Automatically Integrate App To Desktop When Installing/Updating
 - Run Applications From Remote Without Installing Them
 - Update with ease